loganSQL/SQLDBA/06SQLOps/changeTabletoIdentity.md

 INSERT INTO Test VALUES (2,'World');
 go

--- copy the table. use same schema, but no identity CREATE TABLE Test2
+-- copy the table. use same schema, but with identity CREATE TABLE Test2
 (
    id int identity(1,1),